SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 Since 2016 Alan has been a committee member of the SESVA.
 He has held the position of Vice President from 2016 to 2018 and 2021 to the present.

-Leonie Briggs - Vice President (North)
+Leonie Briggs ESM - Vice President (Metro)

 I joined the SES Canine Unit 15 years ago.
 During that time I have trained two search dogs and held various positions in the unit, treasurer, manager, deputy manager and currently administration officer.
 I am also the subject matter expert and senior trainer/assessor.
 I am looking forward to my role in the Volunteers Association.